 X A numeric matrix where rows correspond to data points and columns correspond to variables (i.e., dimensions). transposed Logical scalar indicating whether X is transposed, i.e., rows are variables and columns are data points.
 Further arguments to be passed to individual methods.
 BNPARAM A BiocNeighborParam object specifying the type of index to be constructed.
 If NULL, this defaults to a KmknnParam object.

-Alternatively, this may be an external pointer constructed by defineBuilder.
+Alternatively, this may be a list returned by defineBuilder.